Only as we understand the character and nature of God can we understand every other doctrine properly.

 “Historically, the first undertaking for systematic theologians is the study of the incomprehensibility of God….
 Theologically speaking, incomprehensible does not mean we cannot know anything about God but rather that our knowledge of Him will always be limited.”
 We “can never, not even in heaven, have an exhaustive knowledge of Him; we cannot totally comprehend all that He is.”

-The finite cannot grasp the infinite.
-Our minds are finite, lacking the capacity to grasp or understand all that God is.
+As John Calvin said, ‘the finite cannot grasp the infinite.’ …Our minds are finite, lacking the capacity to grasp or understand all that God is.
 His ways are not our ways.
-His thoughts are not our thoughts.
-He surpasses our ability to comprehend Him in His fullness.
+His thoughts are not our thoughts [Isaiah 55:8-9].
+He surpasses our ability to comprehend Him in His fullness.”

 God in His graciousness and mercy condescends to address us in our language, just as a parent might talk “baby talk” when speaking to an infant.

-The Scriptures tell us that God is not a man – He is Spirit (John 4:24) and therefore not physical – yet He is often described with physical attributes.
-There is mention of His eyes, His head, His strong right arm, His feet, and His mouth.”
+“The Scriptures tell us that God is not a man – He is spirit (John 4:24) and therefore not physical – yet He is often described with physical attributes.
+There are mentions of His eyes, His head, His strong right arm, His feet, and His mouth.”

-But when we say that God is good, we mean that His goodness is not identical to our goodness, but it is similar to our goodness, so that we can talk meaningfully with each other about it.
+But when we say, for example, that God is good, we do not mean that God’s goodness is identical to our goodness, but “that His goodness is like or similar to our goodness, …enough like ours that we can talk meaningfully with each other about it.”